heshuting555/Awesome-3DGS-Applications/README.md

-# Overview of Existing Methods of Generation for 3DGS Semantic Scene Understanding
+## 🎨 Existing Method for 3DGS Generation

+Discusses generation methods that produce 3DGS representations from multimodal inputs like text and image.

 | Year | Venue | Acronym | Title | Project/Code |
 |------|-------|---------|-------|---------|